 Finally, keep in mind that many female rats love cotton balls, which they use to build nests.
 Because of this, using cotton balls on your traps can be a great attractant if they’re not going for food baits.

-While many different types of traps are available, we recommend using T-rex snap traps if you’re wondering how to kill rats in the attic.
+While many different types of traps are available, including live traps, multiple-catch traps, and more (we’ve reviewed the best rat traps on the market – check out the guide here for our top picks), we recommend using T-rex snap traps if you’re wondering how to kill rats in the attic.

 These traps kill rats quickly and humanely and are easy to set and bait.
 Bait your traps with peanut butter, Snickers bars, beef jerky, cheese whiz, or bacon for best results.

 To make your traps as effective as possible, be sure to install numerous traps in high-activity rodent areas.